jmczab/git-tris/EndeavourOS-Install.md

 ## Game installation failures!
 1. vulkan failure using wine (causes error 256)
-I tried the following: -
+I tried installing the following using pacman: -
-- amdvlk lib32-amdvlk - nope
+- amdvlk lib32-amdvlk - nope :(
-- vkd3d lib32-vkd3d - yes!
+- vkd3d lib32-vkd3d - yes! :D

 2. Error 256 after game install
 This was due to winetricks requiring cabextract.
 Normally I install it, but forgot.
 It's now in the pre-reqs above.